Artisan-Lab/RAP-Book/src/appendix.a-safetyprop.md

 ### Pointer Validity

-Refering to the documents about [pointer validity](https://doc.rust-lang.org/std/ptr/index.html#safety), whether a pointer is valid depends on the context of pointer usage, and the criteria varies for different APIs.
-To better descript the pointer validity and avoid ambiguity, we breakdown the concept related pointer validity into several primitives.
+Referring to the [pointer validity](https://doc.rust-lang.org/std/ptr/index.html#safety) documentation, whether a pointer is valid depends on the context of its usage, and the criteria vary across different APIs.
+To better describe pointer validity and reduce ambiguity, we break down the concept into several primitive components.

-#### d) Address (Primitive)
+#### d) Address
-The memory address that the pointer points to.
-A safety property may require the pointer address to be null, namely `non-null`, because the address of a null pointer is undefined.
-We can fomulate the property as
+The memory address that the pointer refers to is critical.
+A safety property may require the pointer `p` to be non-null, as the behavior of a null pointer is undefined.
+This property can be formalized as:

 **psp-4: NonNull(p)**: $$p != null$$

 Example APIs: [NonNull::new_unchecked()](https://doc.rust-lang.org/std/ptr/struct.NonNull.html#method.new_unchecked), [Box::from_non_null()](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.from_non_null)

-#### e) Allocation (Primitive)
+#### e) Allocation
-To indicate whether the memory address pointed by the pointer is available to use or has been allocated by the system, either on heap or stack.
-There is a related safety requirements non-dangling, which means the pointer should point to a valid memory address that has not been deallocated in the heap or is valid in the stack.
+To determine whether the memory address referenced by a pointer is available for use or has been allocated by the system (either on the heap or the stack), we consider the related safety requirement: non-dangling.
+This means the pointer must refer to a valid memory address that has not been deallocated on the heap or remains valid on the stack.

-In practice, an API may require a pointer `p` that points to a type `T` to be non-dangling.
+In practice, an API may enforce that a pointer `p` to a type `T` must satisfy the non-dangling property.

 **psp-5: NonDangling(p, T)**:

 $$\text{allocator}(p) = x, s.t., \quad x \in \{ \text{GlobalAllocator}, \text{OtherAllocator}, \text{stack} \} || \text{sizeof}(T) = 0 $$

-Proposition (NOT SURE): NonDangling(p, T) implies NonNull(p).
+**Proposition 1** (NOT SURE): NonDangling(p, T) implies NonNull(p).

 Example API: [ptr::offset()](https://doc.rust-lang.org/beta/std/primitive.pointer.html#method.offset), [Box::from_raw()](https://doc.rust-lang.org/beta/std/boxed/struct.Box.html#method.from_raw)